figgis/yuv-viewer/README.md

 - Single Step Backwards
 - Zoom In
 - Zoom Out
-- Displaya 16x16 grid on top of a frame
+- Display a 16x16 grid on top of a frame
 - Dump Macro-Block-data to stdout for MB pointed to by mouse
 - Only display Luma data
+- Only display Cr data
+- Only display Cb data
 - Master/Slave mode that allows two instances of the binary to communicate using a message-queue.
   Commands issued in the Master are also executed